FlipsideCrypto/kaia-models/models/doc_descriptions/core/kaia_transactions.md

 {% docs kaia_tx_table_doc %}

-This table contains transaction level data for the kaia Blockchain.
+This table contains transaction level data for the Kaia Blockchain.
 Each transaction will have a unique transaction hash, along with transactions fees and a KLAY value transferred when applicable.
 Transactions may be native KLAY transfers or interactions with contract addresses.
 For more information, please see [The Ethereum Organization - Transactions](https://ethereum.org/en/developers/docs/transactions/)

 {% enddocs %}